Should you blanket your horses in the winter?

 The most obvious is their fluffy winter coats!
 A horse’s winter coat consists of two main layers: the longer guard hairs on the outer layer and a softer, denser undercoat beneath.
 The guard hairs help repel moisture, such as rain or snow, while the undercoat provides additional insulation by trapping more air.
 This trapped air helps prevent the loss of body heat to the surrounding environment, kind of like a wetsuit for humans.
 Google “piloerection in horses,” and you’ll discover a wealth of information on the topic.

-2. Access to Roughage
+3. Access to Roughage

 Eating hay/roughage also helps keep horses warm in the winter.
 This process is called hindgut fermentation.
 You can research to learn more specifics about the process, but basically as their food digests, it ferments in the hindgut and produces heat as a byproduct.
 This does not directly warm the horses, but it helps them maintain their body temperature.
 This is why it’s crucial for horses to have access to some kind of quality roughage in the winter.

-3. Shelter
+4. Shelter

 Horses also need some kind of shelter or wind break.
 This can be a lean-to shed or trees.
 Our horses do just fine with trees.
-We keep an eye on them, and if any of them seem particularly uncomfortable in the cold, we would take them into the barn or blanket them, but so far they have all done well with what nature gave them.
+We keep an eye on them, and if any of them seem particularly uncomfortable in the cold, we take them into the barn or blanket them, but so far they have all done well with what nature gave them.

 Do you have horses?
 Do you blanket?
 Why or why not?